 If you’re planning a trip to San Francisco, this is only a few hours south, and it’s well worth the trip.
 You can take the 1 down for a slower, more scenic drive.
 If you find yourself in San José, Sacramento, Fresno, San Luis Obispo, or any city near those, it’s also a completely reasonable weekend trip to get to Big Sur and Monterey.
 Regardless, this should be on everyone’s bucket list!

-I’m going to share with you some “Must Sees” for Big Sur, as well as the surrounding area, just in case you’re there for longer than a weekend.
+I’m going to share with you my top 5 favourite things to do in Big Sur, as well as my 12 favourite things to do in Monterey Peninsula, just in case you’re there for longer than a weekend.

 This is a fairly strenuous trail for experienced hikers with proper equipment.
 Though the trail is easy to follow, there are constant elevation changes – it’s up and down the entire hike.
 There are also many fallen trees and switchbacks, so it would be difficult for someone who isn’t used to hiking while carrying the weight of their pack.
 You will need a water filtering system, as well as overnight camping gear.
 The end-goal for the hike is to soak in the hot springs in Sykes camp, which is an additional half mile down Big Sur River once you arrive to the campsite.
 When we hiked, there was a strict “no campfire” rule, but you could use propane camping stoves with a free permit you can register for online.
 A few months after our hike, there was actually a devastating fire that destroyed much of Big Sur because of an illegal, unmonitored campfire – so check online to make sure this trail is open before you go!